 What is acid reflux?

 Acid reflux is a condition where acid from your stomach travels up into your oesophagus (gullet).
 If this happens too often it can cause symptoms of a burning sensation in your chest (‘heartburn’) or acid in the back of your mouth.
 The acid can cause the lining of your oesophagus to become inflamed (oesophagitis) or scarred.

 You should get relief from symptoms of acid reflux without needing to take medication.

 Medication that lowers the acid content in your stomach is effective at controlling symptoms and healing the inflammation in your oesophagus.

 Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.

 The operation is performed under a general anaesthetic and usually takes 1 to 2 hours.

-Your surgeon will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.
-They will wrap and stitch the top part of your stomach around your lower oesophagus.
+They will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.

 What complications can happen?